April 27th, 2015

 In my previous post, I mentioned something about a vinyl record.
-To the uninitiated, vinyl records are basically flat discs with music stored in them.
-They are like CDs but are larger.
+To the uninitiated, vinyl records are flat discs with music stored in them.
+They are like CDs but are much larger.
 Vinyls are an old way of recording music, but lately, the format has been experiencing a very strong resurgence.
 Even indie albums have sold a lot of copies in the recently held Record Store Day.

 Buying a Record Player: The Things to Consider

 What kind of records will you play on it?

 According to audio experts of popular turntable brands, there are three kinds of records, namely 78s, 45s and 33 1/3s.
 I know, those names kind of look too mathematical.
 But in layman’s terms, the names actually just refer to the time it takes them to spin.
 Most modern record players can play all three, but some can not.
 Hence, it’s always wise to double check the manual and try an actual record.

 Not much has changed with the technology used in the main mechanisms of record players.
 Outside of motor tweaks and new materials for parts, no fancy improvements were made to how turntables do their main function.

 Instead, the most significant improvements to record players are the add-on features.
 Nowadays, most turntables’ features include the capability to connect to USB devices.
 This enables owners to convert their vinyl stash to MP3 files to preserve them (records actually get damaged when played!).
 Aside from USB compatibility, some turntables have a CD player, a casette deck and even AM/FM radio.
 While these are nice icings on the cake, they could distract you from the most important features, so know your priorities.